pivotal/docs-tap/install-air-gap.hbs.md

     * Harbor has the form `repository: "my-project/supply-chain"`
     * Docker Hub has the form `repository: "my-dockerhub-user"`
     * Google Cloud Registry has the form `repository: "my-project/supply-chain"`
 - `SSH-SECRET` is the secret name for https authentication, certificate authority, and SSH authentication.
+See [Git authentication](scc/git-auth.hbs.md) for more information.
 - `MAVEN-CREDENTIALS` is the name of [the secret with maven creds](scc/building-from-source.hbs.md#a-idmaven-repository-secreta-maven-repository-secret).
 This secret must be in the developer namespace.
 You can create it after the fact.
 - `INGRESS-DOMAIN` is the subdomain for the host name that you point at the `tanzu-shared-ingress` service's External IP address.